thomasgtaylor/how.wtf/content/post/2023-03-26-what-does-phony-mean-in-a-makefile.md

 ---
-title: What does PHONY mean in a Makefile
-date: 2023-03-26T01:35:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-26 01:35:00-04:00
 description: What is the purpose of the .PHONY in a Makefile?
-categories:
-- Programming
 tags:
-- Makefile
+- makefile
+title: What does PHONY mean in a Makefile
 ---

 What does `.PHONY` mean in a Makefile?
 The `make` [manual](https://www.gnu.org/software/make/manual/make.html#Phony-Targets) describes the `.PHONY` target as,